-Continuous data protection.
-Windows 10 auto backup helps build constant and effective backup image.
-If backup Windows 10 to external hard drive, in the event of hard drive failure, system crash, blue screen, virus infection, and similar disasters, all important data can be recovered in a short time.
+Build a constant and effective backup image.
+It will include everything on Windows 10, if you backup Windows 10 to external hard drive, in the event of hard drive failure, system crash, blue screen, virus infection, and similar disasters, all important data can be recovered in a short time.

-Restore Windows easily.
+An effortless way to restore files, settings, OS, etc on Windows 10.
 Maybe out of work reasons, maybe system slugging, some users would restore files and settings from backup in Windows 10 frequently.
-The continuous backup image makes the intention possible and effortless.
+The continuous backup makes the intention possible and effortless.

 How to schedule automatic backup in Windows 10 effectively

 The following will illustrate 3 ways on how to create a schedule automatic backup in Windows 10.

 The built-in tools File History and Backup and Restore (Windows 7) come to your mind first.
 Both of them help you schedule backup user's files in Windows 10, but with different frequencies.
 And the second one allows you to include a system image while backing up your files and folders.

 Besides, you can also use free backup software - AOMEI Backupper Standard.
 It makes Windows 10 auto backup files, partition(s), system, or disk, and takes care of backup image size and disk space issues.

 ✍ Where to store backup images?